hzy-hk/real-time-translator/README.md

 # Translating Assistant
 Real-time screen text recognition and translation overlay using PaddleOCR and PyQt5.

 ## Feature
-- Capture screen content in real time
+- Capture screen content realtime periodically.
+- Text extracted by PaddleOCR from sliced screenshots with mutliple processes.
 - Translate recognized text with Google Translate API.
-- The transparent overlay window will appear on top of your screen, showing tranlated text aligned with detected regions.
+- The transparent overlay window appear on top of the screen, showing tranlated text positioned at detected regions.
-- Designed for macOS, but can be adapted for other platforms
+- Designed for macOS, may be adapted for other platforms (not yet tested).

 ## Requirements